boboppie/modencode/README.markdown

 ## Usage:

 - Visit <code>/update</code> to force an update to html cache
-- Change modMine webservice base url in install.py (DATASOURCE_ROOT field), and install the script again
+- Change modMine webservice base url in install.py (DATASOURCE_ROOT field), and install the script again; or change directly in the generated config.py, and refresh the page